|Hotels||Health and Safety Guidance & Operational Protocols|

-Yes, you are able to travel to Barbuda and will be asked to follow protocols as provided by health officials.
+Yes, you can travel to Barbuda and will be asked to follow protocols as provided by health officials.

 Can I travel to Barbuda for an excursion?

-Yes, you are able to travel to Barbuda as an excursion, subject to the protocols and guidelines
+Yes, you can travel to Barbuda for an excursion, subject to the protocols and guidelines

 Are land-based and water-based excursions open?